Sorry, your browser is out-of-date!

 Learn how Harlequin fish helped South Australia develop marine sanctuary zones.

-Marine parks have been fully operational in South Australia for 18 months now, but do you know much about the science behind their creation?
+Marine parks have been fully operational in South Australia since October 2014, but do you know much about the science behind their creation?

 But first – what are marine parks?